thcase/weatherappdemo/README.md

 * Provide Search Functionality to be able to enter a City, or an Address, to find the weather for the entered location
 * Display the current weather for the location
-* Display the weather forecasts for the location (minute forecast for 1 hour, hourly forecast for 48 hours, and daily forecast for next 7 days)
+* Display the weather forecasts for the location (hourly forecast for 48 hours, and daily forecast for next 7 days)
-* Display the historical weather for the location (past 5 days)

 ## Prerequisites
 In order to get started, you will need the following installed: